cycronix/JiffyCam/README.md

 # JiffyCam

 JiffyCam is an all-Python webapp utility for recording and browsing surveillance video.
-All data is saved to private (local or remote) storage that you control.
+All data are saved to private (local or remote) files; no third party access or subscriptions.

 <p align="center">
 <img src="jiffycam.jpg" alt="screenshot" width="75%" style="border: 2px solid grey;"/>